makwaijun/personalwebpagev2/content/Poetry/Poetry3.md

 searching for the appropriate response and answer
 while the tension and time ticks.

+---

-A flame of passion melts the wax of discipline,
+A flame of passion melting the wax, stoic,
-First a burn, then a scorch,
+First a simmer, then a burn,
 down to the wick.

 What is right and wrong mulls the body and mind,